phongever/phongever/src/content/notes/suspenseful.md

   - Storytelling
 ---

-## The unknown

-Set up questions

-Make the reader curious

-## Limit the pov

-Tell the story from the character's pov

-Choose right setting

-## Style

-Pay attention to what happens, and how it's conveys and pace

-## Dramatic irony

-Reveal key parts of the big secret to the audience

-When and how the character knows the secret
+A: What is suspense?

+B: Suspense sets up a question, or several, that the audience hopes to get the answer to, and delays that answer while maintaining their interest and keeping them guessing

+A: What are some techniques I can use to achieve this in my own writing?

+B: You can limit the point of view instead of the omniscient narrator, who can see and tell everything that happens.
+You tell the story from the perspective of the characters.
+They may start off knowing just as little as the audience does, and as they learn more, so do we.
+You also need to choose the right setting and imagery.
+Old mansions or castles with winding halls and secret passageways suggest that disturbing things are being concealed.
+Nighttime, fog, and storms all play similar roles in limiting visibility and restricting character's movements

+A: Okay.
+I know what I can do, but how?

+B: You can build suspense by carefully paying attention not just to what happens, but how it is conveyed and paced.
+Dramatic irony is also a good tool.
+You should reveal key parts of the big secret to the audience but not the characters.
+The mystery becomes not what will happen, but when and how the characters will learn.

+A: Is that all?

+B: No. There is one more technique, but you should beware of overusing this one.

+A: What is it?

-## The cliffhanger
+B: The cliffhanger

+A: How does this technique work?
-Cut off right before something crucial is revealed

-In the midst of the dangerous situation
+B: It works by cutting off chapter, episode, volume, or season right before something crucial is revealed; or in the midst of a dangerous situation with a slim chance of hope

+A: It is easy to do.

+B: Yes.
+But it doesn't always work

+A: Why?

+B: Because the wait, whether moments or years, makes us imagine the possibilities about what could happen next, building extra suspense.
+The awful thing is almost avoided, creating a sense of closure and emotional release

 https://www.youtube.com/watch?v=xjKruwAfZWk